nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Activities [1.06]

-##### 1.06.A01) NO-TITLE
+##### 1.06.A01) Research and Analysis

 - 1.06.A01.01) Research on the impact of history, culture, and heritage on social and economic sectors

 - 1.06.A01.02) Analysis of successful international practices that have integrated history, culture, and heritage into national development plans

-- 1.06.A01.03) Assessment of the value of investing in national heritage values for social innovation, entrepreneurship, job creation, education, and international relations Stakeholder Engagement
+- 1.06.A01.03) Assessment of the value of investing in national heritage values for social innovation, entrepreneurship, job creation, education, and international relations

+##### 1.06.A02) Stakeholder Engagement

-- 1.06.A01.04) Organizing workshops and conferences to promote collaboration among government institutions, private sector, academic community, and local populations in the field of history, culture, and heritage
+- 1.06.A02.01) Organizing workshops and conferences to promote collaboration among government institutions, private sector, academic community, and local populations in the field of history, culture, and heritage

-- 1.06.A01.05) Enhancing the understanding of cultural heritage and historical values among stakeholders beyond their current roles in protecting and managing cultural resources Education and Awareness
+- 1.06.A02.02) Enhancing the understanding of cultural heritage and historical values among stakeholders beyond their current roles in protecting and managing cultural resources

+##### 1.06.A03) Education and Awareness

-- 1.06.A01.06) Organizing educational programs and distributing instructional materials to raise awareness of the value of history, culture, and heritage
+- 1.06.A03.01) Organizing educational programs and distributing instructional materials to raise awareness of the value of history, culture, and heritage

-- 1.06.A01.07) Incorporating topics related to history, culture, and heritage into school curricula and community-based education programs
+- 1.06.A03.02) Incorporating topics related to history, culture, and heritage into school curricula and community-based education programs

 ### 1.07) A sustainable biotic world - An Avergreen life